fjollberg/OMS-Agent-for-Linux/docs/Baseline-Preview-Configuration.md

 2. Install and configure the agent as described here:
     * [Documentation for OMS Agent for Linux](https://github.com/Microsoft/OMS-Agent-for-Linux)

-3. Download the Baseline Preview installation file and untar it on OMS Agent machine:
+3. Download the Baseline Preview installation file and extract it on OMS Agent machine:
     * [BaselinePreview.tar.gz](https://github.com/Microsoft/OMS-Agent-for-Linux/raw/baseline-preview/docs/Baseline-Preview.tar.gz)

-4. Place the files from BaselinePreview.tar.gz on the OMS Agent machine:
+4. Move the extracted files from BaselinePreview.tar.gz to the OMS Agent machine in the following locations:
 	* security_baseline.conf
 	_Fluentd configuration file to enable collection and assessment Security Baseline_
 	Destination path on Agent machine: ```/etc/opt/microsoft/omsagent/conf/omsagent.d/```